Course 3: Caring for infants and children with acute malnutrition

 Who should undertake this training

 The course is designed to cater individualised learning for health professionals who have any responsibility for child care, especially paediatricians, nurses, medical students and nursing students.
 To register or access the course, click the link in the blue box on the right.
-Please NOTE that for registration you should use Chrome, Firefox or Internet Explore 8 or below.
+Please NOTE that for registration you should use Chrome, Firefox or Internet Explore 11.
 Internet Explore 9 does NOT work.

 What can you expect from completing this training?

 Based on the WHO's guidelines, the course provides standardised and interactive learning in 3 modules.
 In the first module you will learn the definition and classification of malnutrition, the visible and invisible changes caused by malnutrition and why malnourished children need different care from other children.
 In the second module you will learn how to assess and screen children for malnutrition, and in the third module how to manage children with malnutrition.
 These will include the ten steps for successful management, how community- and facility-based approaches can be integrated to widen coverage and why common conditions such as gastroenteritis, pneumonia and malaria have to be treated differently when there is coexisting malnutrition.

 Before we start it will be useful to know how the course is made up.
 The "Caring for infants and children with acute malnutrition" course is made up of 3 modules that are aimed at enhancing your knowledge and understanding about Severe Acute Malnutrition (SAM).
 By completing the course you will gain the core knowledge and competencies for SAM management.
 You will also appreciate the importance of managing malnutrition appropriately and in a timely manner.

 This course complements the longer 'WHO Training Course on the Management of Severe Malnutrition' and the book 'Caring for Severely Malnourished Children' by Ashworth and Burgess, published by Macmillan Education and available from TALC (www.talcuk.org).